4xposed/minirate/README.md

 ## Installation

-Minirate is availabe as in Hex, just add it to your `mix.exs` file:
+Minirate is availabe as a package in Hex, just add it to your `mix.exs` file:

 ```elixir
 def deps